jakzo/SlzMods/README.md

   - To enable, press CTRL + G on the keyboard (game window must be focused)
     - If you do this during the main menu it will activate "gripless speedrun mode" where it will reset your save each time before starting a new game
   - This will make the controller trigger/finger buttons do nothing in the game so you cannot grab any objects
+- One controller
+  - Only one controller can be used and inputs from the other will be ignored
+  - Ford's arm will also be removed
+  - The menu button will still work even on the disabled controller
+  - To enable, press CTRL + O on the keyboard (game window must be focused)
+    - This will switch from off -> only left controller -> only right controller -> off -> ...
+    - If you do this during the main menu it will activate "one-controller gripless speedrun mode" where it will reset your save each time before starting a new game
+- Armless
+  - Removes both of Ford's arms
+  - To enable, press CTRL + A on the keyboard (game window must be focused)
+    - If you do this during the main menu it will activate "armless speedrun mode" where it will reset your save each time before starting a new game

 # Installation